-This spaghetti squash meal is bursting with flavors thanks to a hefty amount of fresh herbs in a dairy-free pesto and roasted tomatoes. ** This post was originally posted in Sept 2016.
+This Spaghetti Squash topped with a Dairy-Free Pesto is bursting with flavors thanks to a hefty amount of fresh herbs and roasted tomatoes. ** This post was originally posted in Sept 2016.
 It was updated in Sept 2017 with new pictures and text.**

 I often get asked by my friends what I cook when I don’t want to cook.
 And, yes, that does happen to me sometimes!
 I usually rely on left overs.
 You’re already in the kitchen, so why not make extra?
 I truly believe that is one of the first steps you can take in beginning to eat better on a regular basis.
 Make food that can be stored for a few days, or even better, takes to freezing and reheating well.
 (Spoiler alert – this is one of those meals that you can reheat!)